frederic-perez/AmE-dictionary/data/dictionary.md

 __abruptly__
 __abs__ _n_ :two::hammer: _Six-pack abs._
 __abscission__ _n_ The act of cutting off. _Syn_ cutting off _He had surgery for the abscission of a malignancy._
-__abscond__ _v_ :three: (absconded) To leave quickly and secretly and hide oneself, often to avoid arrest or prosecution. _Syn_ go off, run off, decamp, bolt _Just as the case was about to go to trial, the lawyer panicked and absconded with his client’s money._
+__abscond__ _v_ :four: /ab-SKAHND/ (absconded) To leave quickly and secretly and hide oneself, often to avoid arrest or prosecution. _Syn_ go off, run off, decamp, bolt _Just as the case was about to go to trial, the lawyer panicked and absconded with his client’s money._
 __abseil__ _n, v_ :es: hacer rappel, bajar en la cuerda
 __absent-minded__ _adj_
 __absentee ballot__ _n_ A ballot marked and mailed in advance by a voter away from the place where he or she is registered.